peppertech/ojet-utilities/README.md

-# Convert attributes to properties for Oracle JET VDOM (Preact)
+# Utilities for Oracle JET VDOM (Preact) projects

 When migrating from an MVVM project or component to VDOM and tsx, you need to convert the HTML attribute syntax to properties.
 While this is a pretty simple task, it can become tedious if the attribute is rather long.

+This extension will provide various utilities to help with the migration from MVVM based code syntax or samples to TSX/Preact syntax.

-This extension will convert any attribute that you select in the editor to use the proper camel-case style of properties.
+The initial utility will convert any attribute that you select in the editor to use the proper camel-case style of a property.

 ## How to use